-If you had any doubt that the food waste problem is growing rapidly, and must be tackled, the following US article snippet shows how this is hapening.
+If you had any doubt that the food waste problem is growing rapidly, and must be tackled, the following US article snippet shows how this is happening.

 Amount of food waste in Iowa landfills nearly doubles

-Members of a Department of Natural Resources study team sorted through garbage taken to landfills by the state’s largest cities and found tons of material that’s being thrown out that could be recycled.
+Members of a Department of Natural Resources study team sorted through garbage taken to landfills by the state’s largest cities and found tons of material that are being thrown out that could be recycled.

 “Food waste has nearly doubled since 2011.
 Food waste is the most landfilled material in Iowa, and has been for each of the four studies that we’ve done,” Anderson says.

-The study found food waste accounted for 20 percent of the materials going into the landfills and totalled 556,313 tons.
-While the amount of food being thrown out went up — researchers found less of a common packaging material in the landfills. via Foodwastenearlydoubles
+The study found food waste accounted for 20 percent of the materials going into the landfills and totaled 556,313 tons.
+While the amount of food being thrown out went up — researchers found less of common packaging material in the landfills. via Foodwastenearlydoubles